LucRosset/Air-Ride/Development Log/README.md

 Drift achieved!

 The larger the difference between turning deltas, the more a machine drifts.
-Now the ground movement can be quite well tuned, but I still want to implement more details, like changing the turning speeds when breaking.
+Now the ground movement can be quite well tuned, but I still want to implement more details, like changing the turning speeds when braking.
 There is also still some work to do on syncing up the speed direction when the machine is slow.
 Maybe I'll do a more complex function for the `turnSpeed` instead of having it constant.